Ficool

 "You're crazy, kid!" someone shouted.

-They hauled me upright anyway.
-My feet dragged uselessly through the sand as the crowd's noise crashed back in around me.
+They hauled him upright anyway.
+His feet dragged uselessly through the sand as the crowd's noise crashed back in around him.
 Shackles clamped tight.

 More Chapters